davisschenk/rasp-leds-v2/README.md

 Runs one of the patterns
 - GET /history
 Returns a JSON list of the previous patterns
+- GET /info
+Return an object with the led count, state and current leds

 ## Hardware
 - Raspberry Pi 3b+